patricklafrance/mf-enhanced-poc/Zack.md

 loadRemote("remote1/HelloWorld.jsx").then(mod => console.log("Module loaded!", mod));
 ```

-When a runtime plugin is configured with the webpack `ModuleFederationPlugin` plugin and the remote is configured with `remoteEntry.js` as a remote entry, the `errorLoadRemote` hook is called as expected when an attempt to load the remote is done with an `import` statement and it fail:
+When a runtime plugin is configured with the webpack `ModuleFederationPlugin` plugin, and the remote is configured with `remoteEntry.js` as a remote entry, the `errorLoadRemote` hook is called as expected when an attempt to load the remote is done with an `import` statement and it fails:

 ```js offlineRemotePlugin.js
 export default function () {